bduvenhage/bduvenhage.github.io/_posts/2019-04-06-the-intel-drng.md

 };
 {% endhighlight %}

-I ran some performance measurements on my laptop which is a 2.9 GHz Intel Core i5 and does cpu_ticks_per_ns = 2.89991:
+I ran some performance measurements on my laptop (which is a 2.9 GHz Intel Core i5 and does cpu_ticks_per_ns = 2.89991):
 {% highlight c++ %}
 int main() {
     const uint32_t rng_seed_ = 0;